toteki/Wiz/README.md

 Collection of boilerplate Go code

-### Design Mandates

-The wiz repository must first and foremost remain compatible with the following two use cases:

-1. **import** github.com/toteki/wiz

-    Exported functions can be called like so:
-    ```
-    s = wiz.Args()
-    ```
-2. **copy** individual files and paste into a project anywhere

-    The first line of each file:
-    ```
-    package wiz
-    ```
-    must be changed to match the destination.
-Examples:
-    ```
-    package main
-    ```
-    ```
-    package foo
-    ```
-    Beware name collisions with the target code in that case.

-To provide stable support for both those use cases, additional patterns will be followed.
-Here is a working list:

-- wiz functions in different files cannot call each other *(to support copying of individual files to a project, they cannot be interdependent)*
-- error messages from wiz functions will use only the function name, rather than prefixing with *wiz.*
-- unexported functions should be avoided, lest they become available in the target code in the file copying use case

 ### Best practices note:

 It is best practice for go packages to have a single purpose which is evident from their name *(e.g. net/http)*